wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.1.0 =
+* Replaced star images with text-based stars so that colors can be easily modified.
+* Added a field to Settings to enable the use of an alternate stylesheet.
+* Moved default stylesheet to an included file instead of echoing it from functions.
+* Removed support for the grstyles shortcode parameter.
+* Added the grstars parameter to enable changing the color of the review stars.
+* Added the grlinks parameter to enable changing the color of the review links.
+* Added the grheader parameter to enable changing the text of the header above the reviews iframe.
+* Added the grbackground parameter to enable changing the color of the review background.
+* Added the grtext parameter to enable changing the color of the review text.
+* Added the grnumber parameter to allow configuration of the initial number of reviews that are returned.
+* Added the grminimum parameter to allow the configuration of a minimum review rating requirement.

 = 1.0.5 =
 * Added a link to Settings on the Plugins page.